Tijmene/Customer-Statement-Processor/README.md

 immediately visualizes the pdf file that is returned from the API.

 Sometimes Postman clears the content-type.
 If this happens remove and re-add the file to be sent in Postman.

+## Running without the API
+It is possible to analyze files without the API by running the run_without_api.py file directly.